-At Ability Action Australia, we know that it is crucial to keep up to date with research in all areas of disability.
+When it comes to OT for autism, we believe it’s crucial that the occupational therapists at Ability Action Australia keep up to date with research in all areas of disability.
 Not only does this help us to understand the lived experiences of NDIS participants, but is also vital in ensuring our services remain current best practice and responsive to the individual needs of each participant we support.

 A recently published paper caught our attention.
 “Having All of Your Internal Resources Exhausted Beyond Measure and Being Left with No Clean-Up Crew”: Defining Autistic Burnout, explores the concept of Autistic burnout.
 While this is an emerging concept for allied health professionals, it is a reality for people living with Autism.